Build an integration

 • Docker

-Creating initial template
+Create the initial template

-1. Create a folder for your provider
+1. Create a folder for your provider.

 mkdir my-first-integration